 What does the LIT trophy represent?
 What did you want to achieve?

-In 1704 Isaac Newton in his book Optiks, concluded through experiments with prisms that colors must already be present in white light and that the effect of prism dispersion was qualitative.
+In 1704, Isaac Newton, in his book Optiks, concluded through experiments with prisms that colours must already be present in white light and that the effect of prism dispersion was qualitative.
 “In them, there is nothing else than a certain power and disposition to stir up a sensation of this or that color.”
 Newton’s assessment became the seed of a fundamental transformation in metaphysics leading to John Locke’s assessment of primary vs secondary quality distinction concerning the nature of reality itself.

-To Locke, the reality was made of two characteristics, the primary quality which are qualities that are independent of the observer such as solidity, extension, motion, number and figure; and secondary qualities, which are those properties that produce sensations in observers, such as color, taste, smell, and sound.
+To Locke, reality was made of two characteristics: the primary quality, which are qualities that are independent of the observer such as solidity, extension, motion, number and figure; and secondary qualities, which are those properties that produce sensations in observers, such as colour, taste, smell, and sound.

-Using light as the denominator of this distinguished award, we centered our thought on the query of light itself as an elusive object.
+Using light as the denominator of this distinguished award, we centred our thought on the query of light itself as an elusive object.
 Our principal objective was to extract the primary quality of light and provide it with a corporeal form.
-The question leading us to the final product was the “how”.
-Although light can certainly be categorized by its dense secondary qualities, it still bears a primary quality as a physical object that behaves in wave and particle duality.
+The question leading us to the final product was the “how” because although light can certainly be categorized by its dense secondary qualities, it still bears a primary quality as a physical object that behaves in wave and particle duality.
 We were interested to capture this quality in the most basic form.

 What was the creative process behind designing LIT Awards Trophy?

-To remove the obvious characteristics of the crystal form, we used the dichroic film by 3M, which was applied to the surface of the crystal body in order to shape-shift the resulting product in response to ambient light factors.
-Dichroic films are a multi-layer optical film technology that reflects colors different than the colors in transmission, thus dissecting the general white light into the spectral range.
+To remove the obvious characteristics of the crystal form, we used the dichroic film by 3M, which was applied to the surface of the crystal body to shape-shift the resulting product in response to ambient light factors.
+Dichroic films are a multi-layer optical film technology that reflects colours different than the colours in transmission, thus dissecting the general white light into the spectral range.
 The dichroic film achieves this quality, on a flat surface, without the need for a prismatic extrusion.